YipengHu/label-reg/README.md

 Technically, that's it for inference.

 Depending on the application, the predicted DDF can be used in several ways, such as **a)** warping the moving MR images given a real-time ultrasound image, **b)** warping a binary image representing segmentation(s) on the moving MR image (such as a tumour), **c)** transforming the real-time information (such as surgical instrument position) back to the MR image space or **d)** transforming a MR-defined point cloud to ultrasound imaging coordinates (N.B. in this case an inverting of the predicted transformation may be required).
-This tutorial demonstrates a function _warp_volumes_by_ddf_ using TensorFlow ([apps.py][app_file]) to warp MR images or MR-defined labels in batches on GPU:
+This tutorial also demonstrates a function _warp_volumes_by_ddf_ using TensorFlow ([apps.py][app_file]) to warp MR images or MR-defined labels in batches on GPU:
 ```python
 warped_images = app.warp_volumes_by_ddf(reader_moving_image.get_data(), ddf)